 Lake Agnes Teahouse is one of the most scenic and popular trails to take on with beautiful views of the Bow Valley beneath you.

 The Shoreline trail is perfect for anyone looking for something easy.
 At 4km this loop takes you right around the lake and keep an eye out for rock climbers on the nearby mountain faces.

 Moraine Lake is a place you’ve likely seen on a postcard or in a travel guide book, and there’s a good reason for that.
-Magical turquoise in colour and surrounded by stunning mountains, it’s the perfect spot for sunrise too.
+Magical turquoise in colour and surrounded by stunning mountains, Moraine Lake is the perfect spot for sunrise too.

 Stop 4: Banff

-After stopping in Banff National Park you’ll enter the town of Banff at the outskirts of the park.
+After admiring Lake Louise and Moraine Lake in Banff National Park you’ll enter the town of Banff at the outskirts of the park.

-Even better, book in for 3 days in Banff to make the most of all the beautiful attractions and activities.
+Even better, book in for 3 days in Banff to make the most of all the beautiful attractions, hikes, hot springs, and more.